danwerner21/UniFLEX/Software/Diskboot/IDE/README.md

-This is the code for the boot sector.
-It has to reside on block 0 of the IDE disk (first block).
+This is the code for the boot sector on the IDE disk.
+It has to reside on block 0 of the disk (first block).
 It's purpose is to load the OS into memory.

 I made a few changes in the code with respect to the SWTPC/GIMIX versions from the past.